Mount Assisi Academy: Academics

 Daily classes consisted of eight periods lasting 43 minutes each, and a 21-minute homeroom.
 Opportunities for independent study, as well as participation in co-curricular activities and athletics were also offered.

 As a college preparatory, all-girl Catholic high school, Mount Assisi Academy attempted, in the spirit of St. Francis, to provide a holistic education for each young woman who met the criteria of willingness to work and to become a Christian leader of the future.

-Faculty

-Mount Assisi Academy, accredited by the State of Illinois and the North Central Association, was staffed by dedicated Sisters and lay faculty.
-Mount Assisi Academy was sponsored by the School Sisters of St. Francis of Christ the King who collaborate in the Church’s mission of education, and recognizes the moral and ecclesial authority of the Cardinal and the Archdiocese of Chicago.